idea-kmi/EvidenceHub/docs/README.md

 2. Copy /`setup_template.php` to `/setup.php`

 Mostly there is nothing you need to change here.
-If you want to see maps within the platform you will need to set a url to an Open Street map tile cache services.
-We used to use Google maps before they started charning. there may still be code for this that could be reinstated if desired.
+If you want to see maps within the platform you will need to set a url to an Open Street map tile cache services against the property `$CFG->maptilesurl`.
+We used to use Google maps before they started charning.
+The legacy property still exists in the file `$CFG->GOOLGE_SERVER_SIDE_API_KEY` but it is no longer used.

 3. Copy `/sites/default/config_template.php` to `/sites/default/config.php`